GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 One puzzle piece that was only mentioned briefly in the article is the `color-scheme` CSS property and the corresponding meta tag of the same name.
-They both make your life as a developer easier by allowing you to opt in your site to theme-specific defaults of the user-agent stylesheet, for example for form controls, scroll bars, as well as CSS system colors.
+They both make your life as a developer easier by allowing you to opt in your page to theme-specific defaults of the user-agent stylesheet, for example for form controls, scroll bars, as well as CSS system colors.
 At the same time, this feature prevents browsers from applying any transformations on their own.